Teaching and learning

 Supporting your education in all scenarios

 We are committed to maintaining the highest standards of education regardless of the impact of the ongoing pandemic.

-We are planning for a range of scenarios – including different government restrictions at a local or national level – and will be working in a co-ordinated way across the University and the colleges to switch from in-person to remote teaching if necessary.
-We are also working with our academics to make education accessible to all students – whether you are learning in-person or online.
+We have planned for a range of scenarios – including local and national restrictions.
+We are working in a co-ordinated way across the University and the colleges to make education accessible to all students – whether you are learning in-person or online.